 If you're concerned about paying your child's meal costs, please apply.
-If you have questions please contact your school office.
-By signing up, you feed your family and support your school
+If you have questions, please contact your school office.
+By signing up, you feed your family and support your school.

-27. DANCE REGULATIONS
+28. DANCE REGULATIONS

-- All school regulations apply at school-sponsored dances. - General rough housing while dancing is not permitted. - If a student leaves the dance, they will not be allowed to return.
-Doors will be closed 15 minutes after the dance begins. - Students who are disruptive or demonstrating poor citizenship will be sent home. - Students will not be allowed back in the main school building after the dance.
+• All school regulations apply at school-sponsored dances, including cellphones are off and in your pocket.

+- General rough housing while dancing is not permitted. - If a student leaves the dance, they will not be allowed to return.
+Doors will be closed 15 minutes after the dance begins. - Students who are disruptive or demonstrate poor citizenship will be sent home. - Students will not be allowed back in the main school building after the dance.

-28. LATEX BALLOONS
+29. LATEX BALLOONS